 You could do all the market research in the world, but reviews allow you to tailor what you offer to consumers on a different level.
 Hearing from the people who use your products or services and finding out what works and what doesn’t is invaluable information.
 Without it how can you improve what you’re offering current customers?

 Trust is an essential component of most relationships, and it’s essential you gain customers trust from the start.
 It’s not just imperative that new customers trust you when they make a purchase, current customers should also feel safe in the knowledge that you’ll continue to do right by them.

 Most companies offer their best deals to new customers, but you also need to remember to incentivise current customers to stay with you.
-If customers can’t trust that you’ll always value their custom, then you can expect them to go with a business who will.
+If customers can’t trust that you’ll always value their custom, then you can expect them to go with a business that will.
 You can’t put a price on the value trust can bring to your business.

 Whilst setting your sights on new customers is essential to business growth, don’t forget to nurture and embrace your current clientele.
 You’ll certainly notice the hit financially if you do leave them behind so implement a strategy or revamp your current efforts to ensure no customer goes unattended.